golioth/docs/docs/firmware/3-zephyr-sdk/2-samples/lightdb.md

 ---------------------

-Device increments counter every 5s and updates `/counter` resource in Light DB with its value.
+Device increments counter every 5s and updates `/counter` resource in LightDB with its value.
 Current value can be fetched using following
 command:

 ``` {.console}